pierrehub2b/AtsMobileStation/README.md

 - Disable device pin code
 - Enable **developer mode** and authorize the connection to the linked computer

+**For Mi or Xiaomi Device :**

+- Go to Settings
+- Additional Settings
+- Developer options
+- Install via USB: Toggle On

 ## iOS testing

 ### Requirements